Every day, every single day, we get calls that go like this:

 In Summary

-We show every (well almost every) home listed for sale in Phoenix on this site.
+We show every (well almost every) home listed for sale in Phoenix on this web site.
 The only homes that aren’t shown are those where the broker, for whatever inexplicable reason, elects not to distribute their listings via IDX.

 Our brokerage is not the listing broker for every home for sale in Phoenix.
 We’re planning Phoenix market domination, but we’re not quite there yet.